seandlg/blog/content/posts/2021-07-18-accessing-hotspots-on-linux/index.md

 <cite>— Wikipedia</cite>

-The network host usually remembers devices by their unique [_media access code_](https://www.wikiwand.com/en/Medium_access_control).
+After successfully unlocking the network, the network host usually "remembers" a device by its unique [_media access code_](https://www.wikiwand.com/en/Medium_access_control).
 Anyways, the important point is: Almost all problems concerning _hotspot access_ revolve around __problems accessing the captive portal__.
 We can group these problems into three categories:

 ## 1. Autodetection problems
 Many operating systems (think `MacOS`, `Windows`) automatically detect when they connect to an open network that requires _"solving a captive portal challenge"_, through multiple smart network tests.
 If your Linux distribution is not configured for this, a friendly Popup asking you to go through the __captive portal__ may not pop up upon connecting to the network.